-So you want to make an express adverse possession claim to the “West 40 acres north of the railroad tracks?”
+So you want to make an adverse possession claim to the west forty acres north of the railroad tracks?
 Not good enough, at least not if you will be utilizing an adverse possession affidavit.
 The location and boundaries of land claimed must be determinable with reasonably certainty, and that means there must be a proper legal description (lot and block or metes and bounds).
 This may necessitate a survey, especially in the case of rural property.
 One alternative is to obtain such a survey first and then file an affidavit of adverse possession with the survey attached as an exhibit; another option—if it is urgent to put an instrument on record immediately—is to file the affidavit with the property description as it is currently available and then later amend the affidavit to include the full metes and bounds.

 Strict Rules Apply

 Adverse possession rules are specific for a reason.
 As the Texas Supreme Court has stated, the adverse possession "doctrine itself is a harsh one, taking real estate from a record owner without express consent or compensation."
 Tran v.
 Macha, 213 W.W.3d 913, 914 (Tex.
 2006).
 The statute sets forth rules and conditions under which the doctrine applies, and these must be conclusively met.
 Close enough is not good enough.
 In the event adverse possession is litigated, all issues become questions of fact to be decided by the court.